Alternative versions of Thor (Marvel Comics): Ruins

 In Ruins an alternate universe where "everything that can go wrong will go wrong" Donald Blake (Thor's human alter ego) appears claiming to have found Mjolnir when in fact he ate hallucinogenic agaric mushrooms.
 However, Mjolnir appears at the site where the Avengers of this reality had perished at the hands of the United States military indicating Thor and Donald Blake are two separate people in this reality.

 Thrr

 In the Spider-Ham comics, which take place on Earth-8311, a universe populated by talking animal parodies of Marvel Comics characters, Thor appears as Thrr, an anthropomorphic dog from "Arfgard".

 Ultimate Marvel

 Thor is a member of the superhero team the Ultimates in the Ultimate Marvel Universe.
 Despite his claims to be a Norse god, he is regarded by many to be delusional during the first months of his career.
 It is not until he is seen summoning an army of Asgardian warriors to fend off an attack on Washington DC by demonic forces commanded by Loki that Thor's teammates realize he is exactly who he says he is.

+Ultimate Universe

+An alternate universe variant of Thor from Earth-6160 appears in the Ultimate Universe imprint.

 What If?

+Thor was featured in different "What If" stories: